Berserker71130/velocity/README.md

 # App Name: Real-Time Weather Application

 ## Overview
-This is a dynamic front-end application designed to display real-time weather data for global cities.Users can search for a location and view current conditions, temperature, humidity, wind speed and forecast for 3 days. this project demonstrates proficiency in asynchronous data fetching, state management in React, and integration with third-party APIs.
+This is a dynamic front-end application designed to display real-time weather data for global cities.
+Users can search for a location and view current conditions, temperature, humidity, wind speed and forecast for 3 days.
+This project demonstrates proficiency in asynchronous data fetching, state management in React, and integration with third-party APIs.

 ## Tech Stack
 * **Frontend Framework:** **React.js**
 * **Styling:** **Tailwind CSS**
-* **API Interaction:** Standard Fetch
+* **API Interaction:** **Standard Fetch**
 * **Primary Weather API:** **OpenWeatherMap**
 * **Key React Hooks:** 'useState', 'useEffect' (used for managing data fetching and component lifecycle)